Alfred Merlin: Biography

-After his studies at the École Normale Supérieure, he obtained the agrégation in history and geography in 1900 then left to the École française de Rome (1901–1903).
-He then held the position of director of the Antiquities Service in Tunisia between 1906 and 1920, where he was one of the pioneers of the exploration of the archaeological site of Dougga, between 1901 and 1902.
+After his studies at the École Normale Supérieure, he obtained the agrégation in history and geography in 1900, then left for the École française de Rome (1901–1903).
+He then held the position of director of the Antiquities Service in Tunisia between 1906 and 1920, during which he was one of the pioneers of the exploration of the archaeological site of Dougga between 1901 and 1902.

-In 1907 he was alerted by Greek sponge fishermen cruising between Sousse and Sfax on the existence of a cluster of columns mixed with debris of all kinds lying forty meters deep.
+In 1907, he was alerted by Greek sponge fishermen cruising between Sousse and Sfax to the existence of a cluster of columns mixed with debris of all kinds lying forty metres deep.
 Merlin then enlisted local maritime authorities and financial support to launch the first campaign of underwater archaeological excavation on the Mahdia shipwreck.
 He thus brought to the surface some Athenian art objects dating back to the first century B.C., including the famous Hermes bronze Dionysus, signed by the sculptor Boethus.
 Campaigns on the wreck by Merlon followed each other until 1913.

 He then became curator and chief curator of Greek and Roman antiquities at the Louvre Museum from 1921 to 1946.
-In 1928 he was elected a member of the Académie des Inscriptions et Belles-Lettres, of which he was permanent secretary until 1964.
+In 1928, he was elected a member of the Académie des Inscriptions et Belles-Lettres, of which he was permanent secretary until 1964.

 Alfred Merlin was the son in law of historian René Cagnat; his wife Renée died 2 March 1965 aged 89.

 Publications

-The vast majority of works by Alfred Merlin consists of communications made to the Comité des travaux historiques et scientifiques :
+The vast majority of works by Alfred Merlin consist of communications made to the Comité des travaux historiques et scientifiques :